-54. Dan received a letter from the IRS that gave him the choice of (1) requesting a conference with
+54. Dan received a letter from the IRS that gave him the choice of (1) requesting a conference an Appeals Officer or (2) agreeing to a proposed tax adjustment.
+Dan received the:

 an Appeals Officer or (2) agreeing to a proposed tax adjustment.
-Dan received the:
+Dan received the.

-A 20 day letter
+A 20 day latter

 A. 30-day letter.B.
 90-day letter.

 C. Appeals letter.

 D. Tax adjustment letter.

 E. None of these.

 L. INORE OF these.

 AACSB: Reflective Thinking

 AICPA FN: Reporting

 Learnin Blooms: Remember g Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

 after the audit.

 Level of Difficulty: 2 Medium

 55. Basu received a letter from the IRS that gave him the choice of (1) paying a proposed deficiency

 JJ . or (2) filing a petition with the U.S. Tax Court.
 Basu received the:

 A. 30-day letter.

 B. 90-day letter.

 C. Appeals letter.

 D. Tax adjustment letter.

 E. None of these.

-AACCE O G G G TI TI I
+AACCE O G G G TI TI

 AACSB: Reflective Thinking AICPA FN: Reporting

 Blooms: Remember

 Learnin g Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens

 after the audit.

 Level of Difficulty: 2 Medium